How to Make Pumpkin Cheesecake

 Alternatives to Biscoff Cookie for the Cheesecake Crust

-Although the Biscoff (also called Speculoos) cookie crust is out-of-this-world delicious, if you can’t find or don’t prefer Biscoff cookies, I have included both the volume measurement and the weight measurement for the cookies, so you can swap at a 1:1 ratio for any other crushed crispy cracker, cookie, or biscuit you like.
+Although the Biscoff (also called Speculoos) cookie crust is out-of-this-world delicious, if you can’t find or don’t prefer Biscoff cookies, I have included both the volume measurement and the weight measurement for the cookies, so you can swap at a 1:1 ratio for any other crushed crisp cookie or biscuit.
 A few suggestions:

 - Vanilla wafers